- Class: Reptilia (Reptiles)

 A hot meal.
 Boas are ambush hunters.
 They remain still and hidden until a possible meal comes close; they then strike forward quickly to catch it.
 Boas flick their tongue in and out to catch scent particles from the air.
 This way of smelling helps them find their prey.

-Most species also have special temperature-sensitive scales around their mouth with lots of nerve endings that can sense the heat of a nearby animal.
+Most boas also have special temperature-sensitive scales around their mouth with lots of nerve endings that can sense the heat of nearby wildlife.
 This allows them to find prey even in the dark or among dense foliage.
 Tree boas have pits, or holes, along their mouth that do the same thing, like their relatives the pythons do.
 Depending on the size of the snake, boas may eat rodents, birds, lizards, frogs, and small to medium-sized mammals like opossums, monkeys, pigs, or deer.
-Some anacondas have been known to eat animals as large as a young tapir or even a caiman.
+Some anacondas have been known to eat prey as large as a young tapir or even a caiman.

 A snake that gives birth!
 Boas do not lay eggs; instead, the adult females give birth to live young.
 The young are attached to a yolk sac and surrounded by a clear membrane, not a shell, as they develop in their mother’s body.
 That way they are kept at a fairly constant temperature and are protected from predators.